jerickilano/premier-zone/deployment/RAILWAY_DEPLOYMENT.md

 1. Click "New Project" in Railway dashboard
 2. Select "Deploy from GitHub repo"
 3. Choose your `premier-zone` repository
+4. **Important**: Set the root directory to `premier-zone-app` (not the root of the repo)
-4. Railway will automatically detect it's a Java/Spring Boot project
+5. Railway will use the `nixpacks.toml` file to build your Java/Spring Boot project

 ## Step 3: Add PostgreSQL Database
 1. In your Railway project, click "New"